GbotemiB/pypsa-colombia/README.md

     mamba env create -f submodules/pypsa-earth-osm/envs/environment.yaml

 3b.
-You can check the (documentation)(https://pypsa-earth.readthedocs.io/en/latest/installation.html#install-dependencies) to install using lockfiles for your OS
+You can check the (documentation)(https://pypsa-earth.readthedocs.io/en/latest/installation.html#install-dependencies) to install using lockfiles for your OS.

 4. Activate `pypsa-earth` environment:
     ```bash